 Marmot Basin is quite off-the-beaten-track, with the closest city, Edmonton almost 370kms awat (Calgary is 400km).
 However, daily airport shuttles operated from Edmonton International Airport so it's quite easy to get to Jasper.
 There are also transfers available from Banff, making it easier to tack Marmot Basin onto a multi-resort ski holiday.

-NOTE: Familiarity with winter driving and appropriate vehicle with 4WD or at least snow tyres and chain is highly recommended.
+If hiring a car familiarity with winter driving and appropriate vehicle with 4WD or at least snow tyres and chain is highly recommended.

 Marmot Basin has a long season, running from mid-November all the way through to May.
-The coldest month is January, averaging -7 degrees.
+The coldest month is January, averaging -7 degrees. celcius.
 The resort receives relatively low annual snowfall, roughly 4 metres, however it's very dry and light Alberta powder, and the colder temperatures keeps the snow sticking around for longer.

 Winter is 'off-season' in Jasper, so accommodation, dining, and activities are more affordable.